The World's Smallest Pasta Shapes

 12.)
 Malloreddus

-Often called gnocchetti sardi, this is one of Sardinia's most famous shapes, which they love to serve in a tomato and sausage ragù with saffron and pecorino.
+Often called gnocchetti sardi, this is one of Sardinia's most famous shapes.
+They love to serve it in a tomato and sausage ragù with saffron and pecorino.

 Malloreddus pasta shape.